Bhagavad Gita Chapter 10 Verse 34 Meaning

 Available in 28 languages

-This verse from Chapter 10 of the Bhagavad Gita highlights a practical insight: And I am the all-devouring Death, and the source of prosperity for those who are to be prosperous; among the feminine qualities, I am fame, prosperity, speech, memory, intelligence, firmness, and forgiveness.
+The Gita addresses divine manifestation with characteristic directness here.
+And I am the all-devouring Death, and the source of prosperity for those who are to be prosperous; among the feminine qualities, I am fame, prosperity, speech, memory, intelligence, firmness, and forg Within the broader arc of Chapter 10, this verse builds on Krishna's systematic exposition of cosmic splendor.
+What distinguishes this verse is its integration of divine manifestation with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team